flox/flox/cli/flox/doc/flox-push.md

 Pushing the environment moves the manifest and lock file to FloxHub, and only a reference to the revision of the environment is stored locally.

-Once the environment has been pushed, it is called a *managed environment*.
+Once the environment has been pushed, it can be used directly with the `--remote` option, or it can be used and edited locally before syncing with `flox push`.
-Changes can be made to managed environments locally, and flox stores those changes in `$XDG_DATA_HOME`.
-Those changes are then synced to FloxHub when `flox push` is run.

-In the same way as a git repo, local changes to a managed environment may diverge from the environment on FloxHub if `flox push` is run from a different host.
+In the same way as a git repo, local changes to an environment that has been pushed may diverge from the environment on FloxHub if `flox push` is run from a different host.
-Passing `--force` to `flox push` will cause it to overwrite any changes on FloxHub with local changes to the managed environment.
+Passing `--force` to `flox push` will cause it to overwrite any changes on FloxHub with local changes to the environment.

 # OPTIONS